-For needs that go beyond your own-to help you improve the lives of others Why it matters Helps you plan to make a difference for the people and causes you care about UBS Wealth Way is an approach incorporating Liquidity.
+UBS Wealth Way is an approach incorporating Liquidity.
 Longevity.
 Legacy. strategies that UBS Financial Services Inc. and our Financial Advisors can use to assist clients in exploring and pursuing their wealth management needs and goals over different time frames.
 This approach is not a promise or guarantee that wealth, or any financial results, can or will be achieved.
 All investments involve the risk of loss, including the risk of loss of the entire investment.
 Time frames may vary.
 Strategies are subject to individual client goals, objectives and suitability.

-About the survey For this publication, UBS surveyed 1,400 women investors from January 24 - February 7, 2022.
+If you are engaged in your finances then you have a better understanding of how much you can give back to causes you support or to make a positive difference.
+Nora, 38 About the survey For this publication, UBS surveyed 1,400 women investors from January 24 - February 7, 2022.
 Those between ages 25-30 had at least \$250k in investable assets, those 31-39 had at least \$500k in investable assets and those 40 and older had at least \$1M in investable assets.
 All data included in this report are based on UBS proprietary research unless otherwise noted. #ownyourworth This report is provided for informational and educational purposes only, and does not represent investment, legal, regulatory or tax advice.
 Recipients of this report are cautioned to seek appropriate professional advice regarding any of the matters discussed in this report in light of the recipients' own particular situation.
-As a firm providing wealth management services to clients, UBS Financial Services Inc. offers investment advisory services in its capacity as an SEC-registered investment advisor and brokerage services in its capacity as an SEC-registered broker-dealer.
+Important information about brokerage and advisory services.
+As a firm providing wealth management services to clients, UBS Financial Services Inc. offers investment advisory services in its capacity as an SEC-registered investment adviser and brokerage services in its capacity as an SEC-registered broker-dealer.
 Investment advisory services and brokerage services are separate and distinct, differ in material ways and are governed by different laws and separate arrangements.
-It is important that clients understand the ways in which we conduct business and that they carefully read the agreements and disclosures that we provide to them about the products or services we offer.
-A small number of our financial advisors are not permitted to offer advisory services to you, and can only work with you directly as UBS broker-dealer representatives.
-Your financial advisor will let you know if this is the case and, if you desire advisory services, will be happy to refer you to another financial advisor who can help you.
-Our agreements and disclosures will inform you about whether we and our financial advisors are acting in our capacity as an investment adviser or broker-dealer.
-For more information, please review the PDF document at ubs.com/relationshipsummary. © UBS 2022.
+It is important that you understand the ways in which we conduct business and that you carefully read the agreements and disclosures that we provide about the products or services we offer.
+For more information, please review the client relationship summary provided at ubs.com/relationshipsummary. © UBS 2023.
+All rights reserved.
 The key symbol and UBS are among the registered and unregistered trademarks of UBS.
-All rights reserved.
-UBS Financial Services Inc. is a subsidiary of UBS AG.
+UBS Financial Services Inc. is a subsidiary of UBS Group AG.
 Member FINRA/SIPC.
-Expiration: 5/31/2023 Review Code: IS2202576 Approval date: 5/4/2022 2022-773050
+2023-1188550, Exp.: 05/31/2024, IS2303075